-Yea r 10 Unit 1 Pi Adventure Unit 2 Crack it, Break it!
-Unit 3 Python Party Unit 4 Picture this!
-Use a Raspberry Pi to create n intermediate a digital solution using Scratch 3.
-Utilize input and outputs (I/O) connectors of the device to attach external components.
-Explore a range of electronic components to utilise input/ outputs including breadboards, LEDS and various secondary devices.
+Year 10 Unit 1 Bug Pi Unit 2 Crack it, Break it!
+Unit 3 Python Party Unit 4 Picture This!
+Use a Raspberry Pi incorporating input and output technologies to create a digital solution.
+Incorporate a range of electronic components to utilise outputs including breadboards, LEDS and various secondary devices.
 Design user experiences and algorithms.
 Explain how elements of the digital solution operate within a locate network.
 Collaboratively plan and manage interactive digital projects.
 Define and decompose problems in terms of functional and nonfunctional constraints.
 During the term students will: Use Python to develop a Caesar Cipher to encrypt, decrypt and share messages.
 Investigate the Caesar Ciphers using a BBC Micro:Bit.
 Explore the history of cryptography and how it has shaped our world.
 Investigate cyber security and the importance of ethical hacking.
 Apply digital security methods and user interface strategies to develop a digital solution.
 Develop an understanding of Python as a text-based programming language.
 During the term students will: Develop a range of games using Pygame and Pygame Zero.
 Apply text-based programming language to develop games.
 Explore the roles of algorithms and flowcharts in game development.
 Investigate user needs and user interface elements to develop an entertaining game.
 Code score boards and challenges to take the game to the next level.
 Seek feedback from stakeholders to improve digital solutions.
 Evaluate Python games using the criteria of social, technical and usability.
 During the term students will: Develop a webpage using Adobe Dreamweaver.
 Develop basic coding skills applying HTML and CSS to create a rich text webpage.
 Consider UI and UX in design phase of web development.
 Consider the various ways to develop webpages including basic HTML & JavaScript, Web-Authoring Software and Content Management Systems.
 Explore the information processing cycle and technological change.
 Use Photoshop to manipulate and enhance images for a variety of purposes.
 Investigate the representation of data including compression and decompression.